genner-lab/Crocodiles_Belize/README.md

 FILE: PCA_plot_data.txt
 used for PCA plotting. sample = sample code; PC1 = values on PC1; PC2 = values on PC2; Group = group category based on admixture results for wild samples

+FILE: Population_80.txt used for assigning wild individuals to populations in population genetic analysis.
+Species = assigned using admixture results.
+Population = assigned using geographical data.

 scripts

 FILE: CrocodileScript.R